OliverMakesGames/OliverMakesGames.github.io/index.md

 ### About us:

-We're a small team intending to make a ton of great games!
-Our  dedicated team is fueled by the desire to break barriers and push the limits of gaming of what's possible in gaming!
-From epic quests to mind-bending puzzles, we are ready to redefine indie gaming
+We are a compact yet passionate team with a profound ambition: to craft an abundance of exceptional games.
+Fueled by unwavering dedication, our team thrives on shattering boundaries and fully explore the realm of gaming.
+Whether embarking on grand adventures or devising perplexing puzzles, we stand poised to revolutionize the indie scene.

 ##### For all inquires or discord mod applications please contact me at OliverMakesGames@gmail.com